feaster83/modelmapperexample/README.md

 Example project to demonstrate how easy it is to map objects with [ModelMapper](http://modelmapper.org) and [Lombok](https://projectlombok.org).

-### Note
+### Note:
-Lombok requires to install an IDE plugin to compile in the IDE.
+Lombok requires to install a Lombok IDE plugin to compile in the code.
 You can also compile it with Maven: *mvn compile* (doesn't require any additional plugin)

 ## Console output
 ```